jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

+#import "../../lib/colours.typ": colourPalette
 #import "../../lib/multi-bib.typ": mcite
 #import "bib_01_chapter.typ": biblio
 // https://github.com/PgBiel/typst-tablex/
-#import "@preview/tablex:0.0.8": tablex, rowspanx, colspanx
+#import "@preview/tablex:0.0.8": tablex

 == Result & Discussion
 === The _pucke.rs_ toolkit
 ==== Methodology of _pucke.rs_
-A visual accompagniment to the methodology is provided below (Fig. ConfSamplingExplained).
+A visual accompagniment to the methodology is provided below (@fig-ConfSamplingExplained).
 For endocyclic systems, puckering formalisms are exploited, as they neatly abstract the conformation of an N-membered ring system to a set of coordinates.
 For the fivering system, the methodology has been applied from Huang _et al._'s #mcite(("Huang2014improve"), biblio) way of combining the Altona-Sundaralingam (AS) and Sato formalism, projected on a Cartesian system.
 $
     nu_1 &= (Z_x cos(frac(4pi,5)) + Z_y sin(frac(4pi,5))) \